IBM/platinum-demos/docs/100-using-gen-ai-to-manage-the-application-portfolio/demo-script.md

 <summary>Introduction</summary>

-Today we’ll explore how IBM Concert assists an operations manager in understanding and managing a complex application landscape.
-I’ll show how Concert manages risk and compliance across the application ecosystem.
+Today we’ll explore how IBM Concert assists an operations team with managing a complex application landscape.
+Concert leverages AI across the entire technology operations and helps understand, engage and act at the right time for the right outcomes.

-By unifying data from disparate tools, we’ll see how Concert provides the operations manager with a holistic view of the applications and their dependencies.
+By seamlessly integrating with existing environments and toolsets and automatically discovering relevant data about the operations, we’ll see how Concert provides the operations team with a holistic view of the applications and their dependencies.
 Then we’ll use Concert’s generative AI capabilities to prioritize issues and provide actionable remediation recommendations to maintain application health.

 Let’s get started.